xz3t/milestone-3/README.md

 ### Main page
 - Welcome page with a quick greeting message and Register and LogIn links.
+- After user is logged in button Login and Register will dissapear.

 ### Navigation bar
 - Before user will log in will display: Home , Log In and Register.